Photos 2: Homage to Louis Vierne

 Tents in front of the Cathedral were erected to shelter much of the precious debris until a more permanent structure could be erected for that purpose.
 Archeologists are in the process of restoring tens of thousands of pieces of stone and some metal, but the chief architect was initially concerned about the vaults in the ceiling.
 According to him, when all the pieces of the chared wooden framing that burned and the metal elements that accumulated would be eventually removed, anything could still happen.
 The ceiling and walls near the summit remain fragile, and the initial moisture and dampness in the building from rain puddles standing in the floor of the nave after every storm presented a further threat to the Grand organ.

 This organ with its nearly 8K pipes, and not just the pipes but nearly everything -- the console, windchests, wind trunks, actions, pipe conveyances, etc., were removed and taken down.
 The companies of Cattiaux and Quoirin, which carried out the restoration and modernization of this organ in 2014, with the addition of the company Sarelot, were rehired for the occasion because of compelling reasons for each of their presence, and these suspended all of their works-in-progress to come to Notre-Dame.
 It took the builders almost 5 months just to clean and remove what could be disassembled.
 The treatment of each component was different according to the element and material to be restored: cleaning and decontamination of the metal pieces (pipes, conveyances, wind trunks), application of a layer of paint to the wooden parts, and replacement of all leather parts, even those that were new (the leather cannot be cleaned except through the simple application of water which is obviously not ideal for the material).
-The plan is to have the instrument completely reinstalled for the reopening of the Cathedral in April, 2024.
+The plan is to have the instrument completely reinstalled for the official reopening of the Cathedral scheduled for December, 2024.

 A total of 25 trusses had to be installed in the carpentry phase, but the sheer numbers of the timbers in the attic's close quarters and the fact that after the first alarm on the evening of April 15 a marshall failed to locate the fire allowed it to spread much faster than anyone ever anticipated.
 There were special joints, techniques, and carpenter's marks on the wood members, all of which was lost.
 The chief hurdle to overcome with reconstruction was not the carpentry problem however; the French have the wood and know how to do it with original methods.
 The big issue has to do with the stone.
 Some stones which supported the carpentry were damaged by the fire, and it's not so easy now to find similar stone.
 The thinking was, that it might take several years simply to train French stonemasons in the ancient manner of building to replicate using identical materials and techniques what the fire destroyed.